bottama/Crypto_Assessment/reports/report.md

 ## Report
-Here are the answer for the differents tasks:
+Here are the answers for the differents tasks:
 1. [Task 1](#task-1)
 2. [Task 2](#task-2)

 ### Task 1
 The task is solved by creating a self-function for each step, to make it more readable and user friendly.